If you are going abroad to work

 What happens if your income is also taxed abroad?

 If you are Irish resident and working abroad, you may have to pay tax in that country also.
 If you do, you may be entitled to relief under a Double Taxation Agreement.
-The tax due on income in one country will allow for the tax you have already paid on that income in the other country.
+The tax paid on income in one country may reduce the tax payable on the same income in the other country.

 In certain circumstances you can claim a credit for the foreign tax deducted on employment income during the same tax year.
 See the Double Deduction manual for more information.